| Title: | Standardization of Raw Discrete Questionnaire Scores |

 raw score

-and information about raw scores range completion (range
+and information about raw scores range completion (range): complete or incomplete

 Using GroupConditions object, assign observations to one